 Original sound recording (P) 1985 J & B Records Pty.
 Ltd. All rights reserved.

-A couple of pictures below show the different cassette releases of the first album -
+Some pictures below show the different cassette releases of the first album -

 There was apparently a limited run (UK only) where the first album (cat # TWITS01) actually came with a bonus TWIT$ magazine.
 Photo below -